Jason Kapono: Toronto Raptors (2007–2009)

 Kapono became a free agent in the 2007 offseason and signed with the Toronto Raptors on July 11.
-His statistic averages went down following the 2006–2007 season with the Heat, but he still played well.
-Kapono led the league in three-point percentage going into the 2008 All-Star weekend.
+His statistic averages went down following the 2006–07 season with the Heat, but he still played well.
+Kapono led the league in three-point percentage going into the 2008 All-Star Game.
 In the final round of the contest, he scored 25 points, tying the all-time single round record set in 1986 and also setting a new finals record.
 On December 14, 2007, he had a career-high 29 points and pulled down 8 rebounds.
 He also ended the 2007–08 season as the top three-point shooter in the league.
 He was the first player in NBA history to have the highest three-point percentage in two consecutive seasons.
 He helped the Raptors reach the 2008 playoffs.
-The team finished the season with a 41–41 record and placed 6th in the East.
-They faced the up-and-coming Orlando Magic who beat the Raptors 4–1.
+The team finished the season with a 41–41 record and placed 6th in the East and faced an up-and-coming Orlando Magic team who beat the Raptors 4–1.
 Later in the summer, Kapono was picked for the USA Basketball Select Team which trained with USA Men's Senior National Team in Las Vegas to assist in the buildup to the 2008 Summer Olympics.
 In the 2008–2009 season the Raptors missed the playoffs with a mediocre 33–49 record.

 Philadelphia 76ers (2009–2011)

 On June 9, 2009, Kapono was traded to the Philadelphia 76ers for Reggie Evans.
 Kapono was a victim of several starting lineup changes throughout the season.
 Kapono started the season with sparing minutes off the bench, but was later given the starting SF spot, near the end of the season.
 However, after losing his starting spot two games into the following season, Kapono was back to coming off the bench for sparing minutes.
-The team finished with an abysmal record for the 2009–2010 season, they went 27–55.
-The 76ers made the playoffs in 2011, but were outmatched by Kapono's former team; the Miami Heat.
-They lost the series 1–4.
-Kapono only averaged 0.7 PPG for that season and he didn't play a second of the 2011 playoffs.
-After the 2010-2011 NBA season came to an end, Kapono's contract with the 76ers expired and he became a free agent.
+The team finished with an abysmal record for the 2009–10 season, going 27–55.
+The 76ers made the playoffs in 2011, but were outmatched by Kapono's former team, the Miami Heat.
+They lost the series 1–4, with Kapono averaging 0.7 PPG for that season and didn't make an appearance of the 2011 playoffs.
+After the 2010–11 NBA season came to an end, Kapono's contract with the 76ers expired and he became a free agent.